 All right, you know the deal – 3 pages – 1 page front cover, 1 page SRD, 1 page content, let’s go!

-Editing and formatting are very good, I noticed no significant glitches apart from the hiccup mentioned.
+Editing and formatting are good, I noticed no significant glitches.
 Layout adheres to Legendary Games’ 2-column full color standard and the pdf has no bookmarks, but needs none at this length.

 If you have enjoyed this RPG review, please consider becoming one of our Patreon sponsors.

-Mythic Minis 58: Mythic Slotless Items is available from:
+Mythic Minis 27: Feats of the Monastic Master is available from:

 Thank you for your support.